 How Tax Law Advocates Can Help

-• Filing back tax returns
+- Filing back tax returns and restoring compliance

-• Penalty and interest relief
+- Requesting penalty and interest relief

-• Stopping IRS levies, liens and wage garnishments
+- Stopping IRS levies, liens and wage garnishments

-• IRS audits and criminal investigations
+- Defending clients in IRS audits and criminal tax investigations

 We Can Help